"You feel like making cookies. But nobody wants to eat your cookies."

 —The first message you'll see until you reach the first cookie milestone.

 Cookie Clicker is an Idle Game created by one Julien "Orteil" Thiennot as part of his many experimental games.
 It was originally launched on August 10, 2013.
-The goal of the game is simple; you start out with the clickable cookie itself.
+The goal of the game is simple: Bake cookies.
+You start out with the clickable cookie itself.
 One click from it produces one cookie.
-Once you've accumulated enough cookies you'll be able to purchase upgrades so you'll be able to produce even more cookies faster.
+Once you've accumulated enough cookies you'll be able to purchase buildings and upgrades so you'll be able to produce even more cookies faster.
 Soon you won't even need to click the cookie manually as your upgrades will be doing the job for you.
 Then things gradually get weirder and weirder from there as things such as an army of cookie baking grandmas, mining cookie ingredients from cookie mines, sending out an armada of spacecraft to the cookie planet, opening portals to the Cookieverse and summoning Eldritch Abominations to bake even more cookies for you, travel through time and space to steal cookies from the past and even the Elder Gods coming to you demanding a tribute of cookies from you lest you incur their wrath.You can find the old version here.
 Has a wiki here and an official forum here.

 Cookie Clicker contains examples of: